crised/server_android/README.md

 * Embedded Google Maps V2 API.
 Simple Overlays to show positions of assignments.
 * Google Cloud Messaging for Android, this notification will be received to wake the device in order to GET a specific URL for a list of jobs.

+Design guidelines:

+* Dagger DI.
+* AndroidBootstrap (SafeAsyncTask seems a good class to use for threading help).
+* Loaders and Listviews.
+* SQLite Content provider.
+* GSON (Converts JSON message to POJO)
+* ButterKnife to Inject Views.
+* Avoid all unnecessary pre 4.0 android libraries (Like SherlockActionBar).

 Existing ACME Applications